A 70th Birthday Letter

 And so I end this letter with a thank you from a loving dad, so very proud of all of you.

-And, of course, now that Connie and I are both 70, we find ourselves growing more tired during the day.
+Now that Connie and I are both 70, we find ourselves growing more tired during the day.
 But with keeping my Web site current during the week, Connie working on her book and poems, and the stress removed from previous demanding jobs, we can still remain relatively active.

 It's all part of the aging process we hadn't fully understood until now, realizing the next train station in life is 80th street, God willing.
+Peace!

 Love, Dad